Platform Comparison

 Scaling Model Horizontal across regions → cloud burst Edge-first, regionless

-Egress Fees None (included) Usage-based
+Egress Fees ✓ None — included in pricing Usage-based

 Peak Proven 1M CCU live (Chivalry 2) 14M CCU (benchmark test)